Adonca2203/nvim/README.md

 4. python via black `python3 -m pip install black`

 ## Usage
-When in a file for the above file types you can simply do `:Format` or `:FormatWrite` while in Normal mode to format or format + write the respectively
+When in a file for the above file types you can simply do `:Format` or `:FormatWrite` while in Normal mode to format or format + write the file respectively